kurdin/inferno-unstated/README.md

 Well this is where Unstated comes in.

-Unstated is designed to build on top of the patterns already set out by React components and context.
+Unstated is designed to build on top of the patterns already set out by Inferno components and context.

 It has three pieces: